Benjamin Salisbury

-Benjamin David Salisbury (born October 19, 1980) is an American former actor and dancer best known for playing the role of Brighton Sheffield on the CBS television sitcom The Nanny from 1993 to 1999.
+Benjamin David Salisbury (born October 19, 1980) is an American former actor, dancer and executive best known for playing the role of Brighton Sheffield on the CBS television sitcom The Nanny from 1993 to 1999.

 Early life and education

 Born in Minneapolis, Minnesota, on October 19, 1980, to parents David Arthur Salisbury and Mindy Jo (née Schneidewind) Salisbury.

 In 1998, he graduated from Wayzata High School in Plymouth, Minnesota, and enrolled in American University in Washington, D.C., that fall.

 He has two older sisters and a younger brother.

 Salisbury said he first got into acting when he was in a play at 9 years old.

 In 2000, he was an intern for House minority leader Richard Gephardt.

 Career

 An accomplished dancer, Salisbury would often treat The Nanny studio audiences to improvisational routines when the cameras were not rolling.
 Most of Salisbury's career was on The Nanny from 1993 to 1999.
 In 1996, he won best actor in a comedy series at the Young Artist Awards.

 Salisbury played Martin Short's son in the 1992 film Captain Ron, and appeared in D3: The Mighty Ducks (1996) as the sports announcer.
 Salisbury voiced the role of Tin Boy on The Oz Kids in 1996, and appeared in the 2004 reunion of the sitcom The Nanny titled The Nanny Reunion: A Nosh to Remember with Fran Drescher, Renée Taylor, Rachel Chagall and others from The Nanny cast.
 In 2005, he had a minor role as a train expert on the episode "Sabotage" of the series Numb3rs.
 In August 2006, Salisbury was featured in Domino's Pizza commercials featuring Fudge-ums, Domino's then-new mini-brownies.

 In 2000, he worked as the events coordinator for Slapshot the Eagle, the Washington Capitals team mascot.
 As of 2022, Salisbury is working at Universal Studios Hollywood as the director of operations for the park.